 The course is coordinated by Sanne and she collaborates with several guest speakers.
 Balinese writer, community builder and lecturer Sonia Piscayanti is one of them.

 We’re living in extraordinary times, at the tail end of a global pandemic that’s been affecting our lives already for over two years and in the aftermath of the global Black Lives Matter protests which had a ripple effect on systemic inequality awareness.
 At the same time, division in societies is growing.

 All of these things ask us to reflect on our own position and decide how we can live our lives in a meaningful way. decoloniality looks at root causes and delves deeper into the context of anti-racism and inclusion.

-The course helps you to deal with the topic of decoloniality, through six online modules with a small group of people from all around the world.
+The course helps you to learn more about and deal with the topic of diversity, inclusion, and decoloniality, through six online modules with a small group of people from all around the world.

-The program combines insights from working in inclusive media, studying decoloniality at the Maria Lugones Summerschool and at the University of Groningen, yoga teacher training, Vipassana meditation practice, holistic lifestyle coaching training, and death doula course.
+The program combines insights from working in inclusive media, studying decoloniality at the Maria Lugones Summerschool and at the University of Groningen summer school, joining yoga teacher trainings, Vipassana meditation courses, holistic lifestyle coaching training, and death doula course.

 What is decoloniality?
 We discuss the basic framework for thinking decolonially, where decoloniality touches our own lives, and why it’s not enough to just talk about it but to actually do solid work.

 Who controls the knowledge?
 We discuss the colonial matrix of power.
 Real knowledge is not knowing, it is understanding the pain of the other and listening to the silence of the other.
 We need to learn how to unlearn.
 We touch on the concepts of whiteness, white supremacy, white privilege, cultural appropriation and our own positionality.